Author! Author! (film): Production

 Israel Horovitz first worked with Al Pacino in 1968, when Pacino starred in his play The Indian Wants the Bronx, for which they both received Obie Awards.
 They spent time together over the years and jumped at the chance to work again on the film.

 Author!
 Author! is based on Horovitz's personal experience as a divorced father responsible for two of his three children.
 "I felt there was a lot of room to explore the ease with which people get married in this country, the way kids come along in huge bunches and the irresponsibility of parents in taking care of those children."
 He also talked with his three children for inspiration.
 He said, "The film had to be written in a comic mode, because otherwise it's too painful to deal with."
-Horovitz made the protagonist Ivan Travalian Armenian American so that the character would have a strong ethnic identity parallel to his own Jewish background.
+Horovitz made the protagonist Ivan Travalian an Armenian American so that the character would have a strong ethnic identity parallel to his own Jewish background.

 The film was released by 20th Century Fox, and Arthur Hiller served as a director.
 He was drawn to the project because it is about an extended family, and that it showed "that love is what makes a family strong, not necessarily who's the natural parent".